jonnybergdahl/HomeAssistant_Growcube_Integration/README.md

 # Elecrow GrowCube integration for Home Assistant
 Home Assistant integration for the [Elecrow GrowCube](https://www.elecrow.com/growcube-gardening-plants-smart-watering-kit-device.html), a smart plant watering device.

+> Please note that a Growcube device can only be connected to one client at a time.
+That means you
+> will not be able to connect using the phone app while Home Assistant is running the integration.

 The integration adds sensors for temperature, humidity and four sensors for moisture.
 It adds four controls for watering, this activates the pump for 5 seconds for the given channel.